 I love small or bite-sized servings of food.
 They offer variety, so instead of having just one big portion of something like steak, I can enjoy several dishes with different flavors and textures in one meal.
 This is why sushi, dim sum, and tapas are among my favorite foods in the world.

 Dim sum for me, was about more than just the food.
 It was about the experience – the experience of enjoying these tasty Chinese morsels for brunch on a Sunday with friends, many of whom I hadn’t seen in a while.
 We’d catch up, laugh, talk about the old times over steaming bamboo basktes of siu mai and har gow.
 It wasn’t something we did often which made it all the more special.

 I recently spent a couple of days in Hong Kong so I did some research to find the best yum cha experiences in the city.
-I came across an insightful article that talked about the evolving world of dim sum and its (gasp) possible demise.
+I came across an insightful article that talked about the evolving world of dim sum and traditional yum cha’s (gasp) possible demise.

 Dim sum is a style of Chinese cuisine.
-It can be found in different forms throughout the country, though it’s most closely associated with Hong Kong and Guangdong Province – ie Cantonese cuisine.
+It refers to the family of small dishes that are typically steamed, pan-fried, or deep-fried.
+It’s usually eaten for breakfast or lunch and can be found in different forms throughout the country, though it’s most closely associated with Hong Kong and Guangdong Province – ie Cantonese cuisine.

 TYPES OF DIM SUM

 Dim sum, like sushi rolls, is always evolving.
 Some of the most traditional dishes have existed for centuries but new varieties and combinations are being created all the time.
 Listed below are some of the most common.